BBC Television Shakespeare: Reception

 In Shakespeare Quarterly, Roger Warren was moved by Moshinsky "sombrely beautiful Jacobean interiors", Bloom as a "striking Medici Queen Mother", speaking the verse impeccably, and Lindsay, so skillful with Iachimo's attempted seduction that the textual difficulties of that long scene vanished.
-Gough was a standout, and - in spite of being sung rather than spoken - "Fear No More" gave a "magical effect".
+Gough was a standout, and—in spite of being sung rather than spoken—"Fear No More" gave a "magical effect".
 By contrast, Hordern's scene as Jupiter was "oddly unspectacular".
 Posthumus was too realistically treated in contrition that he became "grotesque" like a character from the later scenes of King Lear.
 Warren questioned how Iachimo could see Imogen's discreetly-located mole, when he was shirtless rather than her.
 Ultimately, the reordering and cutting of sequences in the second half of the play made things "unnecessarily chaotic".
 Warren approved of the slow pan shot to Imogen at I.vi, which emphasises her isolation at court.
 Johnson was "caricatured" and "ranting" as Cymbeline.
 The most effective scenes were those between Posthumus and Iachimo, which fit both the intimacy of television and Moshinsky's stated tragic approach.
 Pennington gave an intelligent reading of the text.
 Gough in particular gave a "superbly rounded characterisation" as Belarius, and he and the princes brought some needed humanity to a confused final scene.
 Moshinsky's editing is often so abrupt between scenes as to confuse new viewers as to the actions of the plot.
-Pennington in the later sequences has to resort to overacting as some the key moments of his character development have been cut, while having Cloten unable to fit into Posthumus' clothes may be funny in the moment but makes a mockery of the later scene where Imogen is supposed to assume the headless Cloten is Posthumus based on their similar physiques.
+Pennington in the later sequences has to resort to overacting as some the key moments of his character development have been cut, while having Cloten unable to fit into Posthumus's clothes may be funny in the moment but makes a mockery of the later scene where Imogen is supposed to assume the headless Cloten is Posthumus based on their similar physiques.
 Warren disliked that Moshinsky re-interpreted Shakespeare, such as Patsy Smart's serving woman, delivering lines malevolently that had no such intention in the script.
 But he concluded that sometimes the smallest moments said more than entire scenes, as when a shot captures Imogen simply closing her eyes as she comes to understand Iachimo's plot in the final scene.